system76/docs/_articles/codecs.md

 ---
 layout: article
-title: Watch Videos and Play Music (MP3, DVD, etc.)
+title: Videos - Watch Videos and Play Music (MP3, DVD, etc.)
 description: >
-  Ubuntu does not ship with playback support for some proprietary multimedia formats, such as MP3 files and DVD-videos.
-To enable playback of these media, please see this Multimedia Playback Support documentation.
+  Proprietary multimedia formats, such as MP3 files and DVD decoders, aren't included by default.
+To enable playback of these media, please see this document.
 keywords:
   - Support
   - multimedia